 Charleston, SC | Fish

-Nico Romo has directed Patrick Properties Hospitality Group’s celebrated culinary programs across four historic venues since 2007, artfully crafting fresh seasonal ingredients with his charismatic blend of raw passion and innovative gourmet flair.
+Nico Romo has directed Patrick Properties’ celebrated culinary programs across four historic Charleston venues since 2007, reimagining classic French cuisine with delicate Asian touches and locally harvested ingredients.

 Chef Romo was most recently named a Monterey Bay Aquarium 2014 Sustainable Seafood Ambassador – recognizing the commitment to ocean-friendly seafood and Lowcountry fishermen that shapes his seasonal menu at Fish Restaurant in Downtown Charleston.
 He also attended the James Beard Foundation Chefs Boot Camp for Policy & Change with a focus on seafood advocacy, selected from more than 450 applicants nationwide.